Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Outside of Great Smoky Mountains National Park is the town of Gatlinburg.
-You may have the urge to drive outside of town to catch fall colors in the area, but don’t miss out on the view from the Gatlinburg Space Needle before you head out to the national park.
+Outside of the Great Smoky Mountains National Park is the town of Gatlinburg.
+You may have a sudden urge to drive outside of town to catch fall colors in the area, but don’t miss out on the view from the Gatlinburg Space Needle before you head out to the national park.
 With a 360-degree view and standing at 407 feet tall, the view from the top of the Gatlinburg Space Needle is sure to offer breathtaking vistas of the town and the surrounding forest.
 Guests to the Gatlinburg Space Needle particularly enjoy the glass elevator that brings them to the top of this tower.

-After exploring Great Smoky Mountains National Park, spend some time in Roan Mountain State Park, found in the Blue Ridge Mountains of Tennessee.
+After exploring the Great Smoky Mountains National Park, spend some time in Roan Mountain State Park in the Blue Ridge Mountains of Tennessee.
 As in the national park, the Appalachian Trail also passes through this scenic state park.
 Here you’ll view grassy bald patches in between colorful fall trees.
 With 2,000 acres of hardwood forest in this state park, you can count on a colorful scene when you visit here during the fall.

 There is nothing more serene than a waterfall surrounded by changing fall foliage.
 Therefore head to Roaring Fork Motor Nature Trail, where two waterfalls offer stunning views.
 Both Rainbow Falls and Grotto Falls are popular areas in this part of the state.
 The hike to Grotto Falls, a 2.6-mile walk, is a must-do in the area.